Amanya-Brian/Amanya-Brian.github.io/_posts/2021-03-29-Introduction-to-Git.markdown

 {% highlight ruby %}
 git --version
 {% endhighlight %}
-It is important to declare yourself to Git using youor email and password before doing any operation.
+It is important to declare yourself to Git using your email and password before doing any operation.
 Use these commands to declare:
 {% highlight ruby %}
 git config --global user.name "Your Name Comes Here" git config --global user.email you@yourdomain.example.com